hrishiii03/CRUD-Application-Patient-Management-System/README.md

 # Hospital Patient Management System

-A simple CRUD web development project built with Node.js, MongoDB, and vanilla JavaScript.
+A simple CRUD web development project built with Node.js, MongoDB, and JavaScript.
 This version uses Node's built-in `http` module, so it does not require Express.

 ## Features